Riftbound FAQ

 Example

-Suppose a unit with -2 Might is targeted with Punch First, which reads "Give a unit +5 Might this turn."
-The unit ends up with 3 Might (not 5) - the +5 modifier adds to the actual -2 value, resulting in 3 total Might.
+A unit at -2 might is targeted with Punch First, which reads "Give a unit +5 Might this turn."
+The unit ends up with 3 might — the +5 modifier adds to the actual -2 value.

 How was this page?